Phase transitions for polyadic epidemic and voter models with multiscale groups: Results

-Inspired by the example of a strong society in which people form small friendship groups at the personal level, but large groups exist at the level of the society itself, whose (social) cohesion is strengthened by the existing social system, we introduce models with infection within small groups and a high social recovery component.

-We consider an SIS-epidemic model on a simplicial $(N-1)$-network, i.e. a network with the structure of the $(N-1)$-dimensional (abstract) simplicial complex, for which the mean-field evolution equation in lowest order reads
+To account for polyadic interactions, we consider an SIS-epidemic model on a simplicial $(N-1)$-network, i.e., the simplicial complex generated by an (abstract) $(N-1)$-simplex or, equivalently, the hypergraph generated by the power-set of a vertex set with $N$ elements.
+For this, the mean-field evolution equation in lowest order reads